*Updated March 2022

 Let’s start with the good stuff: the music.
 Every music licensing company will have an audio library of some sort, but the specifics can vary a great deal.

-Everyone’s priorities are different, so it’s difficult for me to tell you exactly what you should care about when you’re choosing where to license.
+Everyone’s priorities are different, so it’s difficult for me to tell you exactly what you should care about when you’re choosing where to license from.
 But I can speak in generalities.

 Most creators tend to prioritize music quality, how easy the library is to navigate, and the variety of music.
 The sheer number of songs available is also important to many people.